Hyde Park Holocaust Memorial: Design

 The memorial consists of two boulders lying within a gravel bed, surrounded by a copse of silver birch trees.
 It is inscribed in both English and Hebrew with the words "For these I weep.
 Streams of tears flow from my eyes because of the destruction of my people" which is a quotation from the Book of Lamentations.

+Controversy

+In April 2024, London police covered the memorial out of fear that pro-Palestinian activists might vandalize it.
+Many viewed this as a victory for antisemites, and labeled the action as "shameful".